portsoc/hangman-in-branches/README.md

 We are installing this package with the needed configuration (`eslint-config-portsoc`).
 There are some more configurations that we need to add to our `package.json`.

-Remember that the objects in a JSON file are comma-separated, so we need to add a comma before the end of the last object (this should be `devDependencies`):
+Remember that the objects in a JSON file are comma-separated, so we first need to add a comma after the closing brackets of the last object (this should be `devDependencies`).
+Then we can paste the following object:

 ```json
   "eslintConfig": {